michaelcoxca/esp32-remote-serial-console/README.md

 Rebooting...
 ```

-Set **sespass** to "" to disable it.
+Default password is **secret**.
+Set `sespass` to "" to disable it.

-Check connection logs, etc.
+After reboot, check WiFi connection logs, etc.

-Check configuration:
+You can reconfigure options at any moment.
+To show  current configuration:

 ```
 esp> conf